vemonet/nanopub-rs/lib/docs/docs/python.md

 [![PyPI](https://img.shields.io/pypi/v/nanopub-sign)](https://pypi.org/project/nanopub-sign/)

-You can use this toolkit to sign and publish Nanopublications from Python with the [`nanopub`](https://pypi.org/project/nanopub-sign/) pip package.
+You can use this toolkit to sign and publish Nanopublications from Python with the [`nanopub-sign`](https://pypi.org/project/nanopub-sign/) pip package.

 !!! info "Build a Nanopublication"
     This package takes an already prepared Nanopublication RDF string as input.
 If you want to build a Nanopublication programmatically, use the [`nanopub`](https://fair-workflows.github.io/nanopub) pip package.
 You can then feed the serialized RDF of the built Nanopub to this package functions.

 ## 📥️ Install

-Install the package with pip:
+Install the package with pip or pipx:

 ```bash
 pip install nanopub-sign